“Don’t skimp on conveyancing, it’s a false economy. Get the best conveyancer you can afford!”

 It is commonly said that buying and selling property is one of the most stressful times in a person’s life.
 One reliable way to ease the pain is by making the right choice when it comes to choosing your conveyancer.

-From personal experience (and from hearing horror stories from more people than I can remember), I can tell you that conveyancers, whether they be a solicitor or licensed conveyancer, drastically vary in quality, so it’s crucial to practice due diligence when choosing one to handle your paperwork.
+From personal experience, and from hearing countless horror stories, I can tell you that conveyancers – whether solicitors or licensed conveyancers – drastically vary in quality.
+I mean, literally, they can range from being absolutely useless liabilities to razor sharp craftsmen/women.
+So needless to say, it’s crucial to practice due diligence when choosing representation to handle your transaction(s).

 However, it’s still something to bear in mind, because you may prefer working with a local company, so you have the option to walk into their office and sign documents and talk to someone in person etc. Completely understandable.
 After all, selling a house isn’t exactly like shifting a vase on eBay.